oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 #### Landing Zone Third Party Firewall Options

 Alternatively, Core Landing Zone supports use of a third party *network appliance* (VM instance) with either Palo Alto Networks VM-Series Next Generation Firewall or Fortinet FortiGate Next-Gen Firewall.
-Both options leverage compute images available in the [OCI Marketplace](https://cloud.oracle.com/marketplace) with Bring Your Own Licensing (BYOL).
+Both options leverage compute images available in the [OCI Marketplace](https://cloud.oracle.com/marketplace) with Bring Your Own License (BYOL) type.

 Both OCI and Third Party firewall options are provided separately in the deployment scenario templates above.

 #### Cross-VCN Connectivity Patterns

-The diagram below demonstrates Landing Zone *permitted routing* in a mixed VCN deployment by each **source VCN type** to any other three potential destinations by type.
+The diagram below shows Landing Zone *available routing* at the subnet level in a mixed VCN deployment by each **source VCN type** to any other three potential destinations by type.

 * **Three-Tier** - Web outbound are green lines, App outbound are blue lines and DB outbound are orange lines.
 * **OKE** - Web outbound are green lines, Workers outbound are blue lines and Pods outbound are orange lines.